AvitalFriedland/WAVL-Tree/README.md

 # WAVL-Tree
 An implementation of a WAVL Binary Search Tree in Java (university project).
-The WAVL tree is self-balancing, and is a type of